MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-arc-hybrid-machines.md

 ### Azure account with an active subscription

-You'll need an Azure account with an active subscription to deploy Azure Virtual Desktop.
+You'll need an Azure account with an active subscription to deploy Windows Admin Center.
 If you don't have one already, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-During the deployment of Windows Admin Center will attempt to register the *Microsoft.HybridConnectivity* resource provider for your subscription.
+During the deployment of Windows Admin Center, we will attempt to register the *Microsoft.HybridConnectivity* resource provider for your subscription.

 > [!IMPORTANT]
 > You must have permission to register a resource provider, which requires the `*/register/action` operation.
 This is included if you are assigned the [contributor or owner role](/azure/role-based-access-control/built-in-roles) on your subscription.